Kyler Fackrell: Green Bay Packers

 Fackrell was selected by the Green Bay Packers in the third round with the 88th overall pick in the 2016 NFL draft.
 The pick was criticized by ESPN Staff writer Rob Demovsky for failing to address what was believed to be the biggest need at inside linebacker.
-When Fackrell found out he was drafted by the Packers, he and his wife fell to their knees in celebration.
+When Fackrell found out he was selected by the Packers, he and his wife fell to their knees in celebration.
 Fackrell was believed to be drafted by the Packers in part because of Julius Peppers' age and the fact he was entering the final year of his contract.

 On September 25, 2016, Fackrell registered his first career sack on Detroit Lions quarterback Matthew Stafford in a 34–27 victory.

 On September 10, 2017, in the season opener against the Seattle Seahawks, Fackrell recovered a Russell Wilson fumble, which was forced by teammate Mike Daniels, in a 17–9 win.

 On September 30, 2018, Fackrell registered a career-high three sacks in the fourth quarter on Buffalo Bills quarterback Josh Allen in a 22–0 win.
 He had another three-sack performance on November 15 in a 27–24 loss to the Seahawks, and registered an additional four tackles for loss and four hits on Seahawks quarterback Russell Wilson.
 He finished the 2018 season with a career-high 42 tackles, and a team-leading 10.5 sacks.